 CNA’s are on the front lines for providing basic care to patients in a variety of health care facilities, with responsibilities ranging from assisting with personal daily needs such as bathing and exercising, to monitoring vital signs and dietary restrictions.
-All job requirements tend to be non-invasive procedures and revolve around daily routines that patients may not be able to complete on their own.
+Job requirements tend to be non-invasive procedures and revolve around daily routines that patients may not be able to complete on their own.
 Working under the supervision of licensed nurses, CNA’s provide personal, professional assistance, ensuring patients are treated with dignity and respect while receiving necessary medical care.

-We integrate practical care skills so our students learn to communicate compassionately and professionally, and to work as part of a team.
+We integrate practical care skills so our students learn to communicate empathetically and understand the importance of professional team work.
 During the clinical portion, facilities deliver a fast-paced environment for training where students begin working with patients quickly.
 A number of facilities provide real-world training experiences immediately where the emphasis on communication skills and the art of caregiving; procedural skills covered include vital signs, positioning, bathing, and dressing.

 Opportunities for Advancement

 After completing training, CNAs may choose to pursue further credentials that allow them to specialize their work.
 Individual state councils or subject-specific organizations, such as the National Council of State Boards of Nursing or the American Board of Wound Management, typically provide these additional credentials.
 Available specializations include opportunities to become activity assistants, medication aides, wound care associates, and patient care technicians.
 Continuing education could also lead to certifications as physical therapy assistants, occupational therapy assistants, and even degrees as registered nurses.